p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 ### ids of action selectors, their groups, and members within those groups

+Scope:

++ The field values named `action_profile_group_id` and `group_id` have
+  a scope of a single action selector extern object instance within a single P4Runtime device.
++ The field values named `action_profile_member_id` and `member_id`
-Scope: A single action selector extern object instance within a single P4Runtime device.
+  have a scope of a single action selector extern object instance within a single P4Runtime device.

 Action selectors are more general than action profiles.
 They add another optional level of indirection, but it is most common to use